SpongePowered/SpongeVanilla/README.md

 Granite is very easy to setup, assuming you have Git and Maven installed:

 1. Clone our repository:

    `https://github.com/GraniteTeam/Granite.git`

 2. Change directory to your local copy of Granite:

    `cd Granite`

-3. Build the etire project:
+3. Build the entire project:

    `mvn install`

 4. Run the test script:

    `./test.sh`

 Windows users will have to do step 4 manually by obtaining a vanilla minecraft_server.jar, and launching the Granite jar from the command line.